|

 should be relatively familiar to internationally registered members.
 However, those who do not compete internationally

-need to take on board the concepts.
-What you need to know Under the BEF Equine Anti-Doping and Controlled Medication Rules (“BEFAR”),
+Under the BEF Equine Anti-Doping and Controlled Medication Rules (“BEFAR”),

 Doping (which falls under the World Anti-Doping Code in the same way as doping in humans) is separated out from